Improving Performance Through AI and Machine Learning

 Click-Through Rates Doubled—Business Effects Rapidly Materialized

 In principle, the personalized automatization never stops.
 Because the algorithms get smarter and better as time goes by.
-Because business and online analysts the algorithms tune the algorithms to optimize performance.
-And because new campaigns, new messages, new product launches and USPs keep coming along, fuelling new impulses to the AI and machine learning engine.
-But already after the first few weeks, the first results start trickling in.
-And they’re good.
+Because business and online analysts tune the algorithms to optimize performance and because new campaigns, new messages, new product launches and USPs keep coming along, fuelling new impulses to the AI and machine learning engine.

 “The effect of the increased relevancy of the messaging mix is very clear.
 Some teaser boxes show a 100 percent uplift – click through rates have more than doubled.
 And the number of users abandoning their purchases before having reached the end of the sales funnels is reduced markedly”, explains Rasmussen.
 “It gives a really good feeling when your data starts working for you like that.”